scikit-hep/root_numpy/README.rst

-Python Extension for converting root files to numpy `recarray <http://docs.scipy.org/doc/numpy/reference/generated/numpy.recarray.html>`_ or `structure array <http://docs.scipy.org/doc/numpy/user/basics.rec.html>`.
+Python Extension for converting root files to numpy `recarray <http://docs.scipy.org/doc/numpy/reference/generated/numpy.recarray.html>`_ or `structure array <http://docs.scipy.org/doc/numpy/user/basics.rec.html>`_.
 This is very useful for using in interactive data exploration environment like `ipython <http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html>`_ (especially notebook).

-Written in C++ with lots of pointer+memcpy magic and it doesn't call PyRoot so it's much faster especially if you are trying to read a large file in to memory (100MB+ or even GB's of Data).
+Written in C++ with lots of pointer and memcpy magic and it doesn't call PyRoot so it's much faster especially if you are trying to read a large file in to memory (100MB+ or even GB's of Data).